bhauman/figwheel-main/docs/quick_start.md

 at the REPL.
 You can change your current namespace (`cljs.user`) to another loaded namespace.

-So for instance we can change into the `hello.cruel-world` namespace like so:
+For instance, we can change into the `hello.cruel-world` namespace like so:

 ```clojure